Kitten

 Kitten db command

-Kitten provides you with a simple way to get information about and see a live view of your tables.
+Kitten also provides you with a simple command-line command to get information about and see a live view of your tables.

 To get general information about the database, including where the database is located and which tables it has, use the db command from your project’s folder: